 More Facts on Ripple Kids Plant-Based Milk

-- Availability: Ripple Kids is available at Target and Whole Foods stores throughout the U.S.
+- Availability: Ripple Kids is available at Target, Whole Foods, Shoprite, and the Kroger family of stores in the U.S.

 - Certifications: Ripple Kids is Non-GMO Verified.

 - Dietary Notes: By ingredients, Ripple Kids is dairy-free / non-dairy, egg-free, gluten-free, nut-free, peanut-free, soy-free, vegan, and vegetarian.*

 - For More Product Information: Visit the Ripple Foods website at www.ripplefoods.com.